Dyah Roro Esti Widya Putri: Political career

 In 2019, Esti ran for a seat in the House of Representatives in the East Java X constituency which includes the Gresik and Lamongan Regencies.
 She ran as a member of Golkar, and campaigned in the district by meeting people.
 She was accompanied by her father, who came from the neighboring East Java IX electoral district, which included the Tuban and Bojonegoro regencies.
-She won the election, with 48.377 votes, taking office on 1 October 2019.
+She won the election, with 48,377 votes, taking office on 1 October 2019.

-As a member of the House of Representatives, she has been notable for proposing that the Commission VII of the DPR (of which she is a part of) be disbanded because now it only has one ministry/institutional partner.
+As a member of the House of Representatives, she has been notable for proposing that the Commission VII of the DPR (which she is a part of) be disbanded because now it only has one ministry/institutional partner.

 "I want to express the hearts of the majority or maybe all of Commission VII at this time.
 As we know, Commission VII only partners with one ministry, namely the Ministry of Energy and Mineral Resources.
 Considering that Research and Technology has joined the Ministry of Education and Culture, automatically becoming a partner of Commission X and the Ministry of Environment and Forestry partnering with Commission IV is certainly different from the previous period, where at that time the Ministry of Environment and Forestry partnered with two commissions, namely Commission IV and Commission VII."